Unveiling OaRS’ Industry Standard Edit Administration

-OaRS administers the following industry standard edits:
+OaRS administers the following industry standard edits

 The system has the ability to check service units to determine whether they exceed a pre-defined maximum frequency per day limitation.
 Utilizing CMS’s Medically Unlikely Edits (MUE), the system will compare the calculated units from one or more claims to the values contained in the MUE master file for the CPT or HCPC code being analyzed.
 The claim line will be flagged if the unit exceeds the daily maximum.

-Based upon user controlled options, this feature can determine if maximum units have been exceeded based upon a single individual line item, as Medicare requires, or the sum of all similar procedure codes on the same day for the same patient and provider.
+Based upon user specified options, this feature can determine if maximum units have been exceeded based upon a single individual line item, as Medicare requires, or the sum of all similar procedure codes on the same day for the same patient and provider.

 This function reports claims that have either been paid or flagged for payment when the patient had become ineligible for benefits after the service had already been rendered.
 Since eligibility reporting can be received several weeks after a member has actually been terminated, this feature allows the plan to identify those claims that had been finalized, allowing the claim expense to be taken back.